Enjoy Thanksgiving? Enjoy Black Friday? If you didn’t, please enjoy these reviews from some of my favorite blogs.

 Jack in the Box’s latest foray into the realm of Asian-themed food comes in bowl form, fresh off the heels of their hideous yet tasty breakfast bowls.
 I guess this was the logical progression.
 The combo even comes with one of those aforementioned egg rolls for your dipping pleasure.

-These sirloin steak and chicken teriyaki bowls are comprised of white rice topped with julienne carrots, broccoli, and the meat of your choice covered in a sweet teriyaki sauce.
+These sirloin steak and chicken teriyaki bowls are made up of white rice topped with julienne carrots, broccoli, and the meat of your choice covered in a sweet teriyaki sauce.
 At around five bucks, they are a bit pricey, but you do get a generous amount of meat in the bowl.
 But as they say, quantity doesn’t beat quality unless you’re trying to get drunk.
 My first taste led to a resounding shrug of the shoulders and a high-pitched “Eh,” a reaction that I felt was necessary even though I was eating lunch by myself.

 The steak, while abundant, obviously came pre-packaged and had that unnaturally soft texture that frozen steak tends to have.
 Needs more tendony mouth feel, I’d say!
 Unlike Yoshinoya, however, the broccoli and carrots were sufficiently crunchy.
 All of this smacks of mediocrity and is quite literally topped off with the one-note sweetness of the teriyaki sauce.
 Completely uninteresting and bland come to mind.
 I say stick with Yoshinoya and their baby food-soft vegetables if you want Asian-style fast food, or better yet, try a Flame Broiler if you have one in your area.